conan0s4/Web-Scraper/README.md

 - Learning web scraping fundamentals
 - Controlled and authorized environments

-Users are responsible for ensuring compliance with applicable laws and website terms of service when working with web data.
+Users are responsible for ensuring compliance with applicable laws and website terms of service when handling web data.